Plans & Pricing

 Can I tether with an unlimited data SIM?

 Yes.
-Tethering (using your phone as a mobile hotspot to share your data connection with a laptop, tablet, or other device) is permitted across all the major UK networks covered in this guide, including EE, O2, Vodafone, Three, iD Mobile, Smarty, Voxi, Giffgaff, Tesco Mobile, Sky Mobile, Lycamobile, Lebara, Talkmobile, and Asda Mobile.
+Tethering, which means using your phone as a mobile hotspot to share your data connection with a laptop, tablet, or other device, is permitted across all the major UK networks covered in this guide, including EE, O2, Vodafone, Three, iD Mobile, Smarty, Voxi, Giffgaff, Tesco Mobile, Sky Mobile, Lycamobile, Lebara, Talkmobile, Spusu, and Asda Mobile.
 There are no longer separate tethering charges or additional allowances required.
 Data used while tethering comes from the same pool as everything else on your plan.

 That said, tethering is the activity most likely to push your usage toward a fair usage threshold.
 Streaming video, downloading large files, or running video calls through a tethered laptop will consume significantly more data than typical smartphone use.
 Networks that publish a specific threshold, such as EE at 600GB per month or Giffgaff at 650GB per month, apply those limits to all data use including tethering.
 Networks without a published threshold still reserve the right to act on usage they consider excessive or that negatively affects other customers.